MAGICGrants/so-simple-theme/funds/index.md

 Each MAGIC Fund is different because each community is different.
 However,  MAGIC Funds typically have the following properties:

-* MAGIC Fund Voters select committee members for the Fund.
+* MAGIC Fund Voters select advisory committee members for the Fund.

 * Committee members select various qualifying projects to fund in their communities and select investment policies.